AmdZakwan/AmdZakwan/README.md

 ---

 ## 🚀 About Me
-- 🎓 Currently studying **Diploma in Computer Science** at UiTM
 - 🌱 Learning more about **Full Stack Web Development**
-- ⚡ Interest: Web apps, databases, and UI/UX design
+- ⚡ Interest: Web/app, databases, and UI/UX design

 ---